 In some ways, properties are like fields of a

-struct object.
 However, storing data in an object property provides more flexibility.
-Properties can:
+Properties

 Define a constant value that you cannot change outside the class definition.
 See Define Class Properties with Constant Values.

-Calculate its value based on the current value of other data.
-See Property Get Methods.
+Calculate its own value based on the current value of other data.
+See Features of Dependent Properties.

 Execute a function to determine if an attempt to assign a value meets a certain criteria.
-See Property Set Methods.
+See Property Get and Set Methods.